clarkdatalabs/techandtexts/index.md

 Meetings are open to anyone at any skill level.
 It is not necessary to attend all meetings; please join us as you have time and interest.
 The text discussions will include a brief introduction to the reading.
 Tech explorations will be an open format for experimentation and shared learning (please bring a laptop).
 If you have any questions about the series you can contact Justin Joque (joque@umich.edu) or Alix Keener (alixkee@umich.edu).

 PDFs of all of the readings are available.
 Please register by filling out this form and we will give you access to download them.
+Last years schedule is available [here](https://docs.google.com/forms/d/e/1FAIpQLSdgnz1XNqmNPU8nAVzMtOXturYoOIHBukKJV-KHuYrnFUSwDQ/viewform).

 Fall_2017 Schedule: